Greatest Hits (Alien Ant Farm album)

 Up in the Attic was dedicated to his girlfriend.

+Greatest Hits would win best independent album at the 9th annual LA Music Awards in 1999.
 On October 14, 2021, Tye Zamora posted an old homemade music video for this version of "Movies" on Facebook.
 It consisted of the band performing in a room, along with clips from various concerts.

 Track listing

 All songs written by Alien Ant Farm, except "Slick Thief", written by Michael Jackson.